mremap — remap a virtual memory address

 will be the size of the new mapping and the location of the

-new mapping may be specified with new_address
+new mapping may be specified with new_address; see the

 description of MREMAP_FIXED